kalavai-net/kalavai-client/docs/docs/index.md

 ## What can you do with Kalavai

-Kalavai helps manage the complexity of distributed computing.
+Kalavai helps manage the complexity of bringing Large Language Models into practical applications.
 With Kalavai you can easily:

 - **Deploy Large Language Models** in a single machine, or **seamlessly across multiple nodes**
 - Run a **Ray cluster** for your AI **training, fine tuning and serving** needs

 ## Want to be notified of the latest features?

-We regularly publish news, articles and updates on our Substack channel.
+Subscribe to our [substack channel](https://kalavainet.substack.com/), where we regularly publish news, articles and updates.

-[Subscribe to our substack](https://kalavainet.substack.com/){:target="_blank" .md-button .md-button--primary}
+[Join our discord community](https://discord.gg/6VJWGzxg){:target="_blank" .md-button .md-button--primary}

 ---

 ## Getting started

+The best way to getting started is [joining our public shared pool](public_llm_pool.md), where you can share your computing resources with peers and deploy shared LLMs.

-Check out our [start guide](getting_started.md) for a step-by-step guide on how to get started.
+If you want to deploy kalavai yourself, check out our [start guide](getting_started.md) for a step-by-step guide on how to get started.
 This is the recommended entry point for those that wish to explore the basics of Kalavai.

 For those that are more _shoot first, ask later_, we've prepared a [quick start tutorial](quickstart.md) that goes straight to the point, from downloading Kalavai to running your own LLM across community machines.